Orzo Salad with Roasted Vegetables

-Over the years, this loaded Orzo Salad has been to numerous picnics and gatherings.
+Over the years, this loaded Orzo Salad Recipe has been to numerous picnics and gatherings.
 The basic recipe is from Ina Garten and can be tweaked depending on the occasion and what’s in season.
 Adding zucchini and kalamata olives along with feta gives a Mediterranean vibe.
 Loading with extra roasted vegetables makes for a healthier version.
 The options are endless.

 - This roasted vegetable salad with orzo is extremely forgiving!
 Feel free to check out what vegetables look freshest in the market and go from there!
 I should have skipped the eggplant as only about a third of mine was salvageable, but I already knew the unidentifiable “green stuff” would keep the hubby from eating more than a spoonful so I went with my favorites.